GurgenHOVH/libScroll/README.md

 ## Settings

-In the top of library you will see the settings section
+On the top of library you will see the settings section
 1. constant kScrollerName = "libScrollNative"
 2. constant kSendCallbacks = false
 3. constant kHIndicator= false